The medical humanities minor is an interdisciplinary program drawing from over 20 academic subjects.

-About the WMU Medical Humanities Workgroup
+Medical Humanities Workgroup

-Bronson Healthcare Group, Borgess Health, Office for Vice President of Research, College of Arts & Sciences, College of Fine Arts, College of Health and Human Services, Medieval Institute, Center for the Study of Ethics in Society, Soga Japan Center, University Center for the Humanities, School of Communication, School of Music, School of Nursing, School of Public Affairs and Administration, Department of Comparative Religion, Department of English, Department of History, Department of Geography, Department of Philosophy, and Department of Sociology.
+Bronson Healthcare Group, Borgess Health, Office for Vice President of Research, College of Arts and Sciences, College of Fine Arts, College of Health and Human Services, Medieval Institute, Center for the Study of Ethics in Society, Soga Japan Center, University Center for the Humanities, School of Communication, School of Music, School of Nursing, School of Public Affairs and Administration, and the departments of comparative religion, English, history, geography, philosophy and sociology.